AbhiramKrishnaM/CLI-Assistant/docs/development.md

    - Trailing whitespace removal
    - End of file fixing
    - YAML/TOML syntax checking
-   - Large file checks
    - Debug statement checks
-   - Merge conflict detection

 ### Running Pre-commit Manually

-You can run the pre-commit checks manually without committing:
+You can run the pre-commit checks manually:

 ```bash
 # Run on all files